fannijako/IMDB/README.md

 unique_list: reshape a list of lists to a one-dimensional list with unique values

-create_soup: creating an html soup from a html site, subsite or subsites - create BeautifulSoup object for every movie's site from the Top 250 list and its 'ratings' subsite
+create_soup: creating an html soup from an html site, subsite or subsites - create BeautifulSoup object for every movie's site from the Top 250 list and its 'ratings' subsite

 title_scraper: get the title of the movie from a BeautifulSoup object of an IMDB site - access the h1 tag from the site with class: TitleHead